lczupryn/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 * Build the eventflow fragment
 * Run eventflow fragment unit test cases
 * Build the application archive that contains the eventflow fragment
-* If docker is installed -
+* If Docker is installed :
     * Build a base image containing just the product
-    * Build a application docker image containing the application archive
+    * Build a application Docker image containing the application archive
-    * Build a cluster monitor docker image
+    * Build a cluster monitor Docker image
     * Run basic system test to validate configuration
-* If docker is not installed -
+* If Docker is not installed -
     * Run basic system test cases natively
+* If Kubernetes was selected and is installed :
+    * Cluster started under Kubernets, option for user to add system test cases, cluster stopped
+* If Helm was selected :
+    * Helm downloaded locally if not found
+    * Helm package built

-**FIX THIS - add animated gif**
+**FIX THIS:** - add animated gif

 To start the cluster use the *kubectl apply* command :